 If a dispute arises over eligibility, school selection, or enrollment, the community school must immediately enroll the homeless student in the school in which enrollment is sought, pending final resolution of the dispute, including all available appeals (McKinney-Vento Homeless Assistance Act, Section 722(g)(3)(E)(i)).
 The dispute resolution policy should also consider that the statutory definition of "enroll" and "enrollment" includes attending classes and participating fully in school activities (See section 725(1)).
 Homeless families and youths may be unaware of their right to challenge placement and enrollment decisions.
-Therefore, the community school must provide the parent, guardian, or unaccompanied youth with a written explanation of any decisions related to school selection or enrollment made by the school, the community school involved, along with a written explanation of the appeal rights (Section 722(g)(3)(E)(ii)).
-The community school must refer the unaccompanied youth, parent, or guardian to the local liaison, who must carry out the dispute resolution process established by the Ohio Department of Education as expeditiously as possible (Section 722(g)(3)(B)(iii)).
+Therefore, the community school must provide the parent, guardian, or unaccompanied youth with a written explanation of any decisions related to school selection or enrollment made by the school, the community school must refer the unaccompanied youth, parent, or guardian to the local liaison, who must carry out the dispute resolution process established by the Ohio Department of Education as expeditiously as possible (Section 722(g)(3)(B)(iii)).
 The local liaison should assist the child and family in preparing the appeal and should make the resources of the school (e.g., copying, mailing, or obtaining records) available to the parent, guardian, or unaccompanied youth.

-&lt;sup>6 ORC 3314.64(F)(13); 42 U.S.C.
+ORC 3314.64(F)(13); 42 U.S.C.
 11432(g)(3)(A).

-&lt;sup>742 U.S.C. §11432(g)(3)(C).
+42 U.S.C. §11432(g)(3)(C).